 McMurry was an important member of the Woody Hayes 1957 Championship Football team.
 He founded McMurry Inc., one of the largest advertising and marketing firms in the United States.
 McMurry received the 2002 OSU Alumni Association Citizenship Award and was selected as Arizona’s 2001 Philanthropist of the Year.

-The College of Social Work congratulates Aaron Craft as its 6th annual winner of the Preston V. McMurry, Jr. Scholar Athlete Citizenship Award.
+The College of Social Work congratulates Bryce Haynes as its 7th annual winner of the Preston V. McMurry, Jr. Scholar Athlete Citizenship Award.

 THE SCHUMACHER FAMILY SCHOLARSHIP IN SOCIAL WORK

 Chris and Tara Schumacher have been supporting a Social Work student working in human trafficking for several years.
 However, as they become more involved with the issues around trafficking, they have come to realize that education is a major tool in eliminating human trafficking.

 In 2013, the Schumachers raised their level of support to one year of full-tuition.
 Through this investment they are not only helping a student, but a multitude of individuals and families that this social worker will positively impact through her career.